jaijacobk/aurora_pg_rds_infra/README.md

 #### This will create the following
 1. A new cluster which will be added to the Global Cluster created in the West (above step)
-2. Two READER instances of the databae in the east
+2. Two READER instances of the database in the east

 ![Screenshot](images/image_2.png)